28 Jun The Regulatory Balance of Power – Can Congress Tip the Scale?

 Hearings: Probably the easiest tactic for Congress to use, but one without the force of law, is oversight hearings.
 Public hearings can be used to put agencies on the spot and make them answer for their actions.
 Congressional committees not only can force agency officials to appear, but also can invite other witnesses who can comment on (and point to flaws in) regulation.
 The public relations pressure may hold varying degrees of sway with regulating agencies depending how set they are on a course of action and the integrity of the path they’ve taken to achieve their policy objectives.

-Tipping the Scale — Reforming the Regulatory Process
+Tipping the Scale — Regulatory Reform

 The Speaker’s plan outlines a number of suggestions for changing the regulatory climate.
 Some of the reforms being proposed would prevent the Federal government from regulating in areas where states have already done so, require Congress to approve all rules with an annual economic cost of more than $100 million, require agencies to adopt the least costly regulatory option, implement sunset dates for regulatory programs, make the government data used to support regulations transparent to ensure sound science is used, and establish an independent commission to look at past regulations to see what has become outdated and identify rules that can be taken off the books.